Abducted couple found alive in Mali after 15 months in captivity | DW | 14.03.2020

 Sahel violence

-Hundreds of civilians were killed by Jihadist groups last year in Africa's conflict-ridden Sahel region.
-Escalating tensions has prompted France and the US to send troops in a bid to curb ongoing violence.
+Hundreds of civilians were killed by jihadi groups last year in Africa's conflict-ridden Sahel region.
+Escalating tensions have prompted France and the US to send troops in a bid to curb ongoing violence.

 mvb/jlw (AFP, Reuters)